+We are redirecting flow of water, by severing and blocking tile-lines.
 Tile-lines are laced throughout our farm to drain wet fields for agricultural production.
-Now that we are reestablishing wetlands and hydric-loving trees are planted in specific fields, we are impeding flow of water in those fields to recreate saturation typical of wetlands.
+Now that we are reestablishing wetlands and hydric-loving trees are planted in specific fields, we are impeding flow of water in those fields to recreate saturation historically typical of these soils.
 This white tile-line emptied into the creek.
 Mike cut it with his track-hoe and then packed the hole with dirt to block further drainage.
-Just beneath the bottom of that hole is a layer of blue clay, which holds water and keeps it from dissipating downward, ensuring saturation of the soil.
+Just beneath the bottom of that hole is a layer of blue clay, which holds water and keeps it from dissipating downward, ensuring saturation of soil above.

 Finding these tile-lines is not a simple process.
-They were installed 50 years ago and are buried three feet below the surface, out of sight.
+They were installed 50 years ago and are buried three feet below the surface, far out of sight.
 In flat fields we know they were installed on 50-foot-centers, or every 50 feet.
 Once the first line is found, we were able to find subsequent ones pretty easily, as in the picture above.
 The piles of dirt are approximated 50 feet from each other.
 This field is about 1,000 feet wide, so Mike blocked tile lines in 20 different places over two passes of the field, for a total of 40 obstructions to that drainage system.
 That will certainly hold water in place, as groundwater and rainfall accumulate.

 Redirecting flow of water is a powerful thing.
-The new wetland fields will no longer exhale water into the creek, but will standby, like a sponge, to absorb and hold it in place.
+The new wetland fields will no longer expel water into the creek, but will standby, like a sponge, to absorb and hold it in place.
 This will reduce flash-flooding, while creating rich new habitat.

 We had a great trip south.
 One of the most remarkable aspects of it was the fabulous live oak trees that are common to the region.
 They are so graceful and poetic.
 This one is almost in perfect balance, with its great pendulous branches spreading in all directions.
 It was a marvel to behold.
 But if one looked closely, it is clear the tree is leaning in one direction.
 It won't be able to hold its perfect pose indefinitely.
 The weight of time will change its balance, and its flow will be redirected.

 In like manner, our two weeks off the farm, helped us clarify how our time and energy should be redirected.
 Redirecting is always complicated, because of many connections and relationships to be resorted.
 But I am finally seeing that the time has come, by Thanksgiving of this year, to fully retire from growing and marketing grassfed foods.
 We have loved the work of our past 15 years, because of the relationships with animals and with customers.
 But this is a physically demanding game, and it is becoming an increasingly heavy burden to bear.
-We want to stop while we still have energy for other aspects of life and before mishap falls upon us for not listening to the wind.
+We want to stop while we still have energy for other aspects of life and before mishap falls upon us for not listening to messages in the wind.